-Even though I am happily using Canon EOS equipment for many years, I am not fix-focused on this specific brand.
+Even though I was happily using Canon EOS equipment for many years, I wasn't fix-focused on this specific brand.
 Most of the pictures could very well be done with equipment of any other brand.
 I did lots of analog photography (EOS 3, EOS 50E/Elan II, EOS 500) and used mostly Fuji slide film (Velvia, Sensia, Provia and Astia).
 For the scanning I used a Nikon LS-2000 scanner together with Vue Scan and Photoshop for the final tuning.
 But that was yesterday...

 When I changed to digital photography in 2004, I started with a Canon PowerShot G5 digital P&S camera as a teaser.
 This very capable little thing was quickly followed by a Canon DSLR.
 I used Canon lenses because of their superior technology (Ultrasonic Motor, Image Stabilisation) and built quality.
 Over the years I have also tried all kinds of Sigma and Tamron lenses with mixed results (you get what you pay for).